bernedom/SI/README.md

 ## Building & compatibility

 SI is a header only lirbary that uses **C++17** features.
 Building is tested using cmake > 3.5 and verified for g++7, g++8, clang5, clang6, clang7, msvc 19, and AppleClang 10.0.
+It uses conan to download any dependencies for testing, but can be used without it, if the tests are not built.

-to build use
+to build use:

 ```bash
 mkdir build